zephyrproject-rtos/zephyr/boards/silabs/efm32gg_slwstk6121a/doc/index.rst

 |           |            | serial port-interrupt               |
 +-----------+------------+-------------------------------------+

-The default configuration can be found in the defconfig file:
+The default configuration can be found in :zephyr_file:`boards/silabs/efm32gg_slwstk6121a/efm32gg_slwstk6121a_defconfig`

-	``boards/arm/efm32gg_slwstk6121a/efm32gg_slwstk6121a_defconfig``

 Other hardware features, including the WF200 WiFi transceiver, are currently not supported by the port.